AlvinChin1608/day69_100/README.md

 ## Key Features:
 - __Admin Privileges:__ Only admin users can create, edit, and delete posts.
 - __User Interaction:__ Regular users can comment on posts.
+- __Route Protection:__ Routes for creating, editing, and deleting posts are protected, ensuring only admins can access them and preventing privilege escalation via URL manipulation.
 - __Database Integration:__ Uses SQLite and SQLAlchemy for data storage.

 ## What I Learned: